cvlab-yonsei/FYI/README.md

 ## Getting started
 - Prepare the dataset in `/dataset` directory for experiments on `Tiny-ImageNet` and `ImageNet subset`.
 - Run the provided scripts as below.
-Modify the command lines as needed.
+Modify the scripts for different settings.
 ### DC, DSA, and DM
 ```
 cd DC_DSA_DM